• Skip to main content

 Ingredients you will need

-• Vegetables – While I have used classic vegetable soup veggies in this recipe, you can customise to suit whatever you have in your fridge, freezer and pantry.
-Try using some diced eggplant, broccoli, broccolini, sliced green beans, cherry tomatoes, corn or any other fresh herbs like basil or oregano.
-Or add ½ a cup of frozen peas towards the end.
+• Vegetables – I use classic soup vegetables like carrot, celery, zucchini and spinach.
+But you can customise this recipe to suit whatever you have in your fridge, freezer or pantry.
+You could also add broccoli, sweet potato, sliced green beans, cherry tomatoes, corn or peas.
 Spinach can also be swapped for kale.

 Step by step instructions

 Step 1.
-Soften the garlic and vegetables in a large soup pot.
+Soften the garlic, onion, carrot, celery, paprika and herbs in a large soup pot.
+This forms the sofrito (the flavour base of the soup).

 Expert tips

-• For an even faster weeknight dinner, the vegetables can be prepped ahead and stored in the fridge in an airtight container for up to 4-5 days, until required.
+• For an even speedier dinner, the vegetables can be cut and prepared ahead of time and stored in the fridge in an airtight container for 4-5 days, until required.

-• Fresh, dried or frozen tortellini can be used for this recipe, however the cooking times will vary slightly depending on the type and flavour that you choose.
-Cook until the pasta is tender, but not too soft as it will continue to soften as it sits.
+• Fresh, dried or frozen tortellini can be used for this recipe.
+Cooking times may vary, depending on the type and flavour that you choose.
+Cook until the pasta is al dente; tender, but still with some bite.
+It will continue to soften as it sits and you don’t want it to become mushy.

-• The pasta may cause the soup to thicken slightly as it cooks.
-You can add a little extra stock at the end, if required.
+• The pasta will cause the soup to thicken.
+So add a little more stock at the end, if required.

-Store any leftover soup in an airtight container in the fridge, where it will keep for around 3 days.
-The pasta will continue to soften and absorb the liquid, so you may need to add some more vegetable stock when re-heating.
-To re-heat, either microwave the soup or place it into a pot to heat over the stove, until simmering.
+Leftover soup can be stored in an airtight container in the fridge, where it will keep for around 3-4 days.
+The pasta will continue to absorb liquid and soften as it sits, so you may need to add more stock when reheating.
+If making the soup ahead of time to reheat later, you can leave the tortellini out until you are ready to reheat and eat it.

 Related recipes